digital-asset/docs.daml.com/docs/2.10.0/docs/concepts/ledger-model/upgrade-model-in-depth.rst

 Interface and Exception Definitions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Both interface definitions and exception definitions cannot be upgraded.
+Neither interface definitions nor exception definitions can be upgraded.
 We
 strongly discourage uploading a package that defines interfaces or exceptions
 alongside templates, as these templates cannot benefit from smart contract
 upgrade in the future.
 Instead, we recommend declaring interfaces and exceptions